The Primitive Hut: Contribution to architectural theory

 The Primitive Hut made an important contribution to the theory of architecture.
 It marked the beginning of a significant analysis and debate within architectural theory, particularly between rationalist and utilitarian schools of thought.
 While previously the field of architecture concerned the search for the ideal building form through truth in building, the primitive hut questioned the universal in architecture.
-It was through the reading of the Laugier Essay questioned the fundamental and the universal requirements of architecture, the text marked a new field of inquiry into the field of architecture that changed the understandings and the approach to architecture.
+The Laugier Essay questioned the fundamental and the universal requirements of architecture, in that the text marked a new field of inquiry into the field of architecture that changed the understandings and the approach to architecture.
 In particular, there were the beginnings of an attempt to understand the various individual components of architecture.

 Unlike Laugier, Gottfried Semper goes back to this point in his book The Four Elements of Architecture when explaining the origin of building, arguing that it was a matter of human beings gathering around a fire.
 This narrative, itself symbolic, elucidates what fire could have meant and where it came from.
 The important thing to take away from it is that men gathered around an event, most likely in a circle.
 A space formed by human beings thus came into being in two senses: as room between men and as the social space of a group.

 The Primitive Hut is an a-historical point of reference that is not necessarily a historical object that is investigated through speculation or an archaeological investigation.
 The Primitive Hut was instead a self-evident realisation that created a new perspective of architectural inquiry.
 Architectural inquiry would be engaged to justify the validity of the primitive hut model.